MicrosoftDocs/learn/learn-pr/azure/create-azure-database-for-mysql/includes/what-azure-database-mysql.md

 #### Network connectivity

-Azure Database for MySQL flexible server supports the following two connectivity methods:
+Azure Database for MySQL Flexible Server supports the following two connectivity methods:

 - Public access via an external endpoint, which you must explicitly allow by using firewall rules: